LiangliangNan/Easy3D/ReadMe.md

 To build Easy3D, you need [CMake](https://cmake.org/download/) (`>= 3.12`) and, of course, a compiler that supports `>= C++11`.

 Easy3D has been tested on macOS (Xcode >= 8), Windows (MSVC >=2015 `x64`), and Linux (GCC >= 4.8, Clang >= 3.3).
 Machines
-nowadays typically provide higher [supports](https://en.cppreference.com/w/cpp/compiler_support), so you should be able to build Easy3D on almost all platforms.
+nowadays typically provide higher [support](https://en.cppreference.com/w/cpp/compiler_support), so you should be able to build Easy3D on almost all platforms.

 There are many options to build Easy3D.
-Choose one of the following (not an exhausitive list):
+Choose one of the following (not an exhaustive list):

-- Option 1 (purely on command line): Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft
+- Option 1 (purely on the command line): Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft
   Visual Studio).
   - On Linux or macOS, you can simply
     ```